The Mutex Watershed and its Objective: Efficient, Parameter-Free Graph Partitioning: Related Work

 \section{Related Work}

-In the original watershed algorithm \cite{vincent1991watersheds}, seeds were automatically placed at all local minima of the boundary map.
+In the original watershed algorithm \cite{vincent1991watersheds,Beucher-Lantu-79}, seeds were automatically placed at all local minima of the boundary map.
 Unfortunately, this leads to severe over-segmentation.
 Defining better seeds has been a recurring theme of watershed research ever since.
 The simplest solution is offered by the seeded watershed algorithm \cite{beucher1992morphological}: It relies on an oracle (an external algorithm or a human) to provide seeds and assigns each pixel to its nearest seed in terms of minimax path distance.

-In the absence of an oracle, automatic seed selection is challenging because {\em exactly one} seed must be placed in every region.
-Simple methods, e.g.\ defining seeds by connected regions of low boundary probability, don't work: The segmentation quality is usually insufficient because multiple seeds are in the same region and/or seeds leak through the boundary.
+\REVIEW{In the absence of an oracle, many automatic methods for seed selection have been proposed in the last decades with applications in the fields of medicine and biology.
+Many of these approaches rely on edge feature extraction and edge detection like gradient calculation \cite{pohle2001segmentation,alattar2010myocardial}.
+Other types of methods generate seeds by first performing feature extraction \cite{poonguzhali2006complete,wu2008texture}, whereas others first extract region of interests and then place seeds inside these regions by using thresholding \cite{al2014computer}, binarization \cite{shan2008novel}, $k$-means \cite{mubarak2012hybrid} or other strategies \cite{abdelsamea2011enhancement,al2014breast}. }